-Each year, supervised by their Lecturers, UCOL Certificate in Carpentry students construct a three bedroom house under UCOL’s custom-designed covered facility at the Masterton campus.
+Each year, supervised by their Lecturers, UCOL Wairarapa Certificate in Carpentry students construct a three bedroom house under UCOL’s custom-designed covered facility at the Masterton campus.
 Run in conjunction with Mitre 10 MEGA Masterton and the Dugdale Charitable Trust, the UCOL building ventures are regarded as highly valuable community projects.
-UCOL’s Construction Programme Coordinator Brett Tickner and Carpentry lecturer Peter VanderVeen talk about this year’s house build progress:
+As Semester One comes to a close, UCOL Carpentry Lecturer Pete Van der Veen gives a progress update on the house build: